What does a busy match schedule look like in team sport?

 What supplements can support busy match schedules?

-We have already mentioned the application of isotonic sports drinks and energy gels around match play to hydrate and provide the needed fuel for preparing and performing on gameday.
+We have already mentioned the application of isotonic sports drinks, carbohydrate shots and energy gels around match play to hydrate and provide the needed fuel for preparing and performing on gameday.
 The addition of MRM or Clear Whey Protein in smoothies together with milk, fruit juices and frozen fruit blends can provide the carbohydrate needed, but also portions of protein approximately 20-30g in size may further promote the storing of that carbohydrate; providing the building blocks to repair damaged muscles.

 This damage is due to the many accelerations and decelerations from high intensity running in team sports, but also due to the collisions in contact sports, especially in both codes of rugby, causing high levels of muscle soreness.
 Including sources of omega-3 fatty acids in the daily routine from sources such as oily fish or supplements may both reduce the markers of muscle damage and reduce soreness levels after exercise.
 This likely needs to be consistent to see the best results, so including those food sources can be supported with Daily Omega-3 capsules each day especially during periods of regular match play.